 Butte-Glenn Medical Society (BGMS) Board of Directors, the California Medical Association and MIEC, a malpractice insurance company that endorses the Society, recognize that physicians may find themselves facing stressful litigation or under investigation by the Medical Board of California.
 In 2019, BGMS launched the Physician Litigation Stress Program to help all physicians prevent and manage litigation and minimize risk.
-The following activities and resources are available to all physicians, regardless of membership in BGMS/CMA.
+We plan to host a meeting with lawyers from CAAHCP, the California Academy of Attorneys for Healthcare Professionals, later in 2019.
+Scroll down to the bottom of hte page to find other resources from MIEC and from the California Medical Association which continues to advocate for physicians.

-On July 10, the Medical Board of California's Executive Director will join BGMS at Enloe Conference Center from 5:30 to 6:30 pm.
-The BGMS Board of Directors will host this meeting, which will include a 20 minute presentation on how the MBC functions as a law enforcement agency, how they manage complaints, and provide an overview of what physicians need to know.
-Please email questions for MBC Executive Director in advance and RSVP at email@example.com.
-Questions for MBC that will be discussed on July 10.
-More will be added as received:
+On July 10, 2019, the Medical Board of California's Executive Director, Kimberly Kirchmeyer, joined BGMS at Enloe Conference Center from 5:30 to 6:30 pm.
+The BGMS Board of Directors hosted this meeting, which included a presentation on how the MBC functions as a law enforcement agency, how they manage complaints, and provide an overview of what physicians need to know.
+Here is the MBC Executive Director's presentation:

 1) What is the distribution of outcomes once an accusation has been filed (Withdrawn/Letter of Reprimand/Revoked-stayed with terms and conditions/ Revoked)?
 What mechanism is in place to correct a factual error in a filed accusation?